moritzklp/HaskellClassicalCryptography/README.md

 - Key generation
 - Message Encryption/Decryption
 - Decryption of multiple ciphertexts encrypted with the same one-time pad key using the Many-Time Pad attack
-- Frequency analysis for breaking mono-alphabetic substitutions such as the Caesar Cipher
-- Implementation of **Caesar Cipher Attack** using brute force
+- Partial implementation of **Caesar Cipher Attack** using brute force

 ## Usage
 For running a demonstration of the **Many-Time Pad attack** (ciphertexts in /ciphertexts/mtp.txt):